BW-Wang/BW-Wang.github.io/_publications/2022-journal-twc.md

 ---
-title: "Manifold Optimization for Hybrid Beamforming in Dual-Function Radar-Communication System."
+title: "Double-Phase-Shifter based Hybrid Beamforming for mmWave DFRC in the Presence of Extended Target and Clutters."
 collection: journal
 permalink: /publication/2022-journal-twc
 date: 2022-11-16